Physical Addressing vs Functional Addressing in CAN

 What are Addressing schemes in a CAN network?

 It refers to the methods used to identify and communicate with different ECUs on a CAN network.
-There are primarily two addressing schemes in CAN, i.e., Physical Addressing vs. functional addressing.
+There are primarily two addressing schemes in CAN bus protocol, i.e., Physical Addressing vs. functional addressing.

 Physical Addressing in CAN Bus